Chord types

 A triad is a chord consisting of three notes.
 There are four main types of triads:

-"Root" refers to the first note and the rest are terms for describing the intervals in a scale.
-You will better understand this by looking at the chord diagrams presented together with the theoretical descriptions that could be found on this site.
+"Root" refers to the first note and the rest are terms for describing the intervals in a scale (the relationship between scales and chords is important to understand).
+You will better understand this by looking at the chord diagrams presented together with the theoretical descriptions that could be found on this site (below is an example with marked intervals).

 Four-note chords